LaurenceWroe/Geospatial-modelling-radiotherapy-access/README.md

 - I (archie) want to edit the plots so that cancers are displayed as a list next to the plot as selecting a few makes it a super long title

+- code for probability access plots i think takes too long to compute or soemthing is wrong with the code that geenrates the plots in the GUI but i (sophia) cant work it out